Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Preliminary

 \section{Preliminary}

 \paragraph{3D Gaussian Splatting.} 3DGS~\cite{kerbl20233d} is an explicit point-based representation that models a scene as a set of 3D Gaussians.
 Each Gaussian is parameterized by its position $\mathbf{p}$, a covariance matrix $\mathbf{\Sigma}$ (constructed from a rotation vector $\mathbf{r}$ and a scale vector $\mathbf{s}$), opacity $\alpha$, and color $\mathbf{c}$.
-In our framework, the color $\mathbf{c}$ can be generalized to represent any attribute that needs to be projected into image space for 2D-to-3D supervision.
+In our framework, the color $\mathbf{c}$ can be formulated to represent any attribute requiring optimization under 2D-to-3D supervision.
 Then each gaussian can be expressed as:

 where the constant factor in Eq.~\ref{eq: gaussian pdf} is omitted.
 A 2D image is rendered through rasetrization.
 Specifically, the 3D Gaussians are projected onto 2D planes, resulting in 2D Gaussians.
 The pixel color $\mathbf{C}$ is determined by blending $N$ ordered 2D Gaussians that overlap this pixel: